 The lucky draw of life

-Although in this pandemic year it cuts a bit too close to the bone, you may sometimes hear Japanese jokingly refer to the practice of sending new year’s cards as a kind of once-a-year ‘survival check’ (生存確認, seizon kakunin).
+You may sometimes hear Japanese jokingly refer to the practice of sending new year’s cards as a kind of once-a-year ‘survival check’ (生存確認, seizon kakunin).
 An idea very similar to that was actually used to encourage more people to resume the practice of sending new year’s cards after it was halted during the Second World War.

 A Kyoto man, who had no particular connection to the postal service, thought nengajo would be a good way to help people share their whereabouts and aid the country’s recovery from its battered defeat.
 He had the idea of adding lottery numbers to the cards issued by the post office, which would win the recipient prizes.
 The system started in 1949 and continues today.